 It is harder still when you cannot secure a long-term tenant.
 If you only have someone in place during the prime rental months, your property sits vacant right when the market is at its most challenging.
+Do you have enough revenue in prime-time to carry mortgage payments all year round?

 Of course, finding a tenant to stick it out through the entire year, both off and on-season, is ideal.
 When that doesn’t happen, the next best option is to find a great tenant for the off-season.